Project Update February 2026:

 This last summer I opened up my art studio for open-houses each Saturday, and got the opportunity to meet so many new neighbors and friends.
 So many shared stories of their own art practices, reminisced about the Blue Heron art gallery that had and asked if I would consider putting other’s work in my store.
 Others asked about classes (for adults or kids) and what other creative opportunities there might be locally.
 I’m so grateful to have had the chance to chat with people and know more of my neighbors on both sides of the border.

 This fall, I moved my studio into the former national real estate (NRS) building, and I want to share this space in a way that uplifts creatives in Point Roberts and otherwise grows our local cultural economy.
 I reached out to Resilient Point Roberts to team up and launch a local makers guild.
-Our working mission is to promote locally made products as well as increase engagement with Point Roberts makers.
+We’ve re-christened the NRS building as the 5 Mile Sq Studio, and I would be happy to give you a tour.

 I am excited to hear from each of you, and to see what we can grow together.